Tomasz Gruszczyński

 Tomasz Piotr Gruszczyński (born 4 December 1980) is a Polish former professional footballer who played as a forward.

 Early life

 Gruszczyński moved to France at the age of eleven.
 He acquired French nationality on 4 November 1997, through the collective effect of his father's naturalization.
 As a youth player, Gruszczyński joined the youth academy of French side Metz, where he played alongside future Togo international Emmanuel Adebayor.

 Career

-In 2002, Gruszczyński signed for Luxembourgian side F91 Dudelange, where he was regarded as one of the club's most important players, leading them to seven league titles and five national cup wins.
+In 2002, Gruszczyński signed for Luxembourgish side F91 Dudelange, where he was regarded as one of the club's most important players, leading them to seven league titles and five national cup wins.
 He is their all-time top scorer with 129 goals.

-In 2012, he signed for Luxembourgian side Progrès Niederkorn.
+In 2012, he signed for Luxembourgish side Progrès Niederkorn.

 Post-playing career

 After retiring from professional football, Gruszczyński continued expanding his window installation business, which he launched while he was still an active player.

 Personal life

 Gruszczyński is the father of footballer Kelya Gruszczynski.
 He is the son of Polish footballer Jan Gruszczyński.